thephpleague/csv/docs/9.0/connections/interoperability.md

 Depending on your operating system and on the software you are using to read/import your CSV you may need to adjust the encoding character and add its corresponding BOM character to your CSV.

-<p class="message-warning">Out of the box, <code>League\Csv</code> assumes that your are using a <code>UTF-8</code> encoded CSV.</p>
+<p class="message-warning">Out of the box, <code>League\Csv</code> connections classes do not alter the CSV document original encoding charset.</p>

-In the examples below we will be using an existing CSV as a starting point.
-The code may vary if you are creating the CSV from scratch.
+In the examples below we will be using an existing CSV in ISO-8859-15 charset encoding as a starting point.
+The code will vary if your CSV document is in a different charset.

 ## MS Excel on Windows